cs3157/recitations/F-Function-Pointers/function-pointers.md

 }
 ```

-Notice how we have a function `wasteTime`.
-And when we follow it with
+Notice the function called `wasteTime`.When we follow `wasteTime` with
-parentheses it gets called.
-When we don't, it is automatically a function
+parentheses, the function is called.
+When we don't include parentheses,
-pointer.
+`wasteTime` is automatically a function pointer.
 Why is this?

 Well everything in the program is stored in memory, even the functions, which
 means even they have an address.
 So `wasteTime` has an address in memory.
 When